anr-bmbf-pivot/Artifacts-CoNEXT23-DoC/05-06-evaluation/scripts/exp_ctrl/README.md

 output and a PCAP file with the sniffed traffic is created in [results](../results) under the name format given in the respective experiment run object in the `descs.yaml` file.

+It might be necessary to sanitize and repeat some experiments, due to the flakiness of the `serial_aggregator` tool.
+Use the [`check.awk`](../../results/check.awk) `awk` script (with `-F';'`), to check the sanity of the log file of a run.
+If the output is empty, the log is alright.

 [pytest]: https://pytest.org
 [pip]: https://pip.pypa.io
 [Virtualenv]: https://virtualenv.pypa.io